BGforgeNet/bg2-tweaks-and-tricks/tweaks-and-tricks/readme.txt

 - [BG1 soundsets prevail](#bg1-soundsets-prevail)
 - [BG2 soundsets prevail](#bg2-soundsets-prevail)

-This components extends NPC soundsets by re-using their replicas from BG1 in BG2 and vice-versa.
+This component extends NPC soundsets by re-using their sounds from BG1 in BG2 and vice-versa.

 Example: BG1 Jaheira has only 1 battle cry: "For The fallen!".
 So the whole game you listen to that over and over.